BlakerBlaker/Portfolio-Website/docs/cv.md

 ---

-Degree earned: Bachlor of Science and Engineering
+Degree earned: Bachelor of Science and Engineering

 School: Ira Funton School of Engineering